sandhya8691/sandhya_demo/README.md

 # sandhya_demo
-this is my 1st repo
+this is my 1st repo.
+author-sandhya